mslilyb/isoforks2/README.md

 ## Data ##

 Data collection is described in `datacore2024/project_splicing`.
-The 665 genes of the APC set are in the `apc` directory.
+The 1045 genes of the smallgenes dataset.

 ## Models ##

 See the `models` directory for standard models and `modelbuilder` for how to build the models.

+## Trivia ##

+There are 19.938218229 billion RNASeq_splice records in WormBase.
+As a rough estimate of intron frequency, divide by 20 billion.